DiogoF17/LPOO_18-19/README.md

 >
 > **Project Grade:** 19/20

+**Disclaimer** - This repository was used for educational purposes and I do not take any responsibility for anything related to its content.
+You are free to use any code or algorithm you find, but do so at your own risk.

 # LPOO_25 Ghost Rumble (GR)

 > Ghost Rumble (or GR for short) is a survival arena combat game, in which the player must survive as long as he can inside a mysterious haunted house, filled with ghosts and other spooky creatures that will chase him down and may harm him. :skull: :ghost: